Rocketcandy/ConvertUsingHandBreakCLI/README.md

 2. Or a local path.
 Example: "C:\Users\Public\Videos"
 3. Just make sure that whatever path you use it stays inside the quotes.

+# What does the script actually do?

+1. By default it will look for all movies files larger than 2GB and all Episode files larger than 1GB
+2. Once it has found them all it will start converting them from largest to smallest
+3. It will create a brand new file named: OriginalFileName-New
+4. Once the conversion is completed it will delete the OriginalFileName and rename the newly converted file to match the OriginalFileName
+5. When a conversion is completed it will add the file name and path to the csv spreadsheet and not try to convert it again.
+6. If a conversion fails it does not delete the original file
+7. If you do have a failed conversion you might have to delete the OriginalFileName-New file that was created before it failed.
+8. You should only have to delete the OriginalFileName-New file if you kill powershell to stop converting.

 # Running the script
 1. After you have modified the variables and changed the execution policy right click on the script